Kinmen: Historical buildings

 Beishan Old Western-style House, Chenggong Coastal Defense Tunnel, Chen Shi-yin Western Style House, Deyue Gun Tower, Gulongtou Zhenwei Residence, Jindong Movie Theater, Jinshui Elementary School, Juguang Tower, Kinmen Folk Culture Village, Kinmen Military Headquarters of Qing Dynasty, Mashan Broadcasting and Observation Station, Mofan Street, Qingtian Hall, Qionglin Tunnel, Yannan Academy, Wang Chin-cheng's Western House, Wuqiu Lighthouse and Zhaishan Tunnel.

 Religious buildings

 Longfeng Temple, Maoshan Pagoda, Wentai Pagoda.

 Industry

 Kinmen is famous for the production of Kaoliang liquor, which takes up about 75% of Taiwan's market share, in which it is a strong economic backbone of the county.
 Traditional industries are also being kept and improved, ranging from agriculture, fishery and livestock.
-It has a good fishery industry also due to its nature being surrounded by unpolluted sea.
+It also has a good fishery industry due to its nature of being surrounded by unpolluted sea.

 Kinmen also produces its unique Kinmen knife, in which the raw material used to produce it is taken from the remnants of shells fired by the People's Liberation Army in 1958–1978.
 The knife was made as gift to the visiting Head of Taiwan Affairs Office Zhang Zhijun to Kinmen on 23–24 May 2015 to symbolize mutual peace between the two sides of the Taiwan Strait and to bury the hatchet left from Chinese Civil War.